Post a Job Opening

 Host an Intern

-Each undergraduate student is required to complete an internship prior to graduation.
-Interns must work for an organization related to parks, recreation, community development, youth, conservation, event coordination and/or tourism for a minimum of 400 hours.
-Their positions may be paid or unpaid (or a combination of paid and unpaid duties), but we discourage students from accepting unpaid positions with for-profit companies.
+Each undergraduate RPTS major is required to complete an internship prior to graduation.
+Interns must work for an organization related to parks, recreation, community development, youth, conservation, event coordination and/or tourism for a minimum of 400 hours (currently this is reduced to 300 hours for the 6-credit internship until our pandemic policy expires in May 2022).
+Their positions may be paid or unpaid (or a combination of paid and unpaid duties).
+However, we discourage students from accepting unpaid positions with for-profit companies and will not post such listings.
 Seasonal positions such as camp staff, resort staff, events assistants, and other titles may serve as internships.

 Paid vs. unpaid internships

-Students take many required core foundation courses, and select one of the five emphasis areas in the department: Recreation and Park Administration, Tourism Management, Parks and Conservation, Youth Development, or Community Development.
-Faculty specialize in varying field work and engage our students in interactive courses, preparing them to make significant contributions to employers and their professions.
+Students take many required core foundation courses, and select certificates with focused courses in these areas: Recreation and Park Administration, Tourism Management, Parks and Conservation, Youth Development, Event Management and Hospitality Management.
+Faculty engage our students in interactive courses, preparing them to make significant contributions to employers and their professions.

 In a note for intern Matt Shelley, Supervisor Chris True from the Texas Parks & Wildlife Department wrote,